1. Answers

 Introduction

-In this solution, we will use Pulumi CLI and Pulumi SDK for TypeScript to create multiple environments by utilizing an array of environment names.
+In this solution, we will use Pulumi CLI and Pulumi SDK for Go to create multiple environments by utilizing an array of environment names.
 Pulumi is an infrastructure as code tool that allows you to define and manage cloud resources using programming languages.
 By using an array of environment names, we can easily create and manage multiple environments with a single Pulumi program.

 Step by Step Explanation

 First, ensure that you have Pulumi CLI installed on your machine.
 You can download it from the Pulumi website.
-Additionally, you need to install the Pulumi SDK for TypeScript by running the following command:
+Additionally, you need to install the Pulumi SDK for Go by running the following command:

 Step 2: Create a new Pulumi project